Cathedral joyfully rededicated following restoration

 Recalling Pope Francis’ visit to New York City two years ago this month, Cardinal Dolan told of the Holy Father’s surprise at seeing St. Patrick’s Cathedral in the middle of Fifth Avenue in Manhattan.
 In the rest of the world, a cathedral usually stands apart, the cardinal said.

-“Then Pope Francis smiled and remarked, ‘Yes, it’s in the middle of everything — and that’s where it should be.’”
+“Then Pope Francis smiled and remarked, ‘Yes, it’s in the middle of everything — and that’s where it should be,’” he said.

-To the people of the diocese, to those who supported the restoration, and to those who worked on it, Cardinal Dolan offered a hearty congratulations and alleluia.
+To the faithful of the diocese, to those who supported the restoration, and to those who worked on it, Cardinal Dolan offered a hearty congratulations and alleluia.

 “What a tribute this restored cathedral is to your faith and hope, your love for Jesus and His Church.
 My brother bishops who are here present will join me in thanking you, the Diocese of Syracuse, for the booster shot of hope that you have given all of us in the Catholic Church in the United States in the renewal of this magnificent Mother Church of this diocese,” he said.

-“Is it not providential, my brothers and sisters that we would rededicate this gem, named after her Immaculate Conception, on the feast of her birth?” he continued.
+“Is it not providential, my brothers and sisters, that we would rededicate this gem, named after her Immaculate Conception, on the feast of her birthday?” he continued.

 “Pope Francis, in remarking that a cathedral should be smack-dab in the middle of everything, reminds us that a cathedral represents ‘God is with us,’ Emmanuel, the last line of this evening’s Gospel,” Cardinal Dolan said.
 “God is with us in this spiritual home of the Catholic family of the Diocese of Syracuse.”